tiberiuichim/play.pixelblaster.ro/content/blog/speedup-volto-razzle-builds.md

 To integrate it run:

 ```
-npm install --save-dev hard-source-webpack-plugin
+yarn add -D hard-source-webpack-plugin
 ```

-Then change your frontend's razzle.config.js to something like:
+Then change your frontend's razzle.config.js to something like (for Volto <9):

 ```
 const HardSourceWebpackPlugin = require('hard-source-webpack-plugin');